-If you asked any seasoned project manager about the most challenging part of project management, most likely the answer would be "managing the constraints".
+If you asked any seasoned project manager about the most challenging part of project management, most likely the answer would be "managing the constraints."
 Or something close enough to that.

-Major part of your project management effort goes into managing constraints.
+A major part of your project management effort goes into managing constraints.

-Have you read about the six legged robot by NASA to make human outposts on Mars?
+Have you read about the six-legged robot by NASA to make human outposts on Mars?

 In simpler words, the robot would not function to the extent that it is supposed to.
 This will impact the Mars mission.

 These constraints are interrelated, so a strain on one of the constraints will affect one or more of the other constraints.

 Imagine pinching any of the edges of this triangle.
 What would happen to the other two points?
 They get stretched.
 And the area of the triangle gets skewed.

-All of the 6 constraints influence each other in that any one getting affected impacts one or more of the rest.
+All of the six constraints influence each other in that any one getting affected impacts one or more of the rest.

 - If necessary resources are not available, time to deliver will increase.
-This may also increase project cost, because alternate resources if available, may be more expensive than planned.
+This may also increase project cost, because alternate resources, if available, may be more expensive than planned.

-- If scope creep happens on the project, it will result in increased time, cost, resources and potentially reduced quality.
+- If scope creep happens on the project, it will result in increased time, cost, resources, and potentially reduced quality.
 And thus increased risk on delivery.

 This article is by Shivshanker Shenoy from pmexamsmartnotes.com.